-(9) A description of the generation expansion planning criteria .
+(21) A description of the generation expansion planning criteria .
 The description must fully explain the basis for the criteria selected.

-(10) A discussion of how compliance costs for future or existing air, land, or water environmental regulations impacting generation assets have been taken into account and influenced the IRP development.
+(22) A discussion of how compliance costs for existing or reasonably anticipated air, land, or water environmental regulations impacting generation assets have been taken into account and influenced the IRP development.

-(11) A discussion of how the utilities’ resource planning objectives, such as cost effectiveness, rate impacts, risks and uncertainty, were balanced in selecting its resource plan.
+(23) A discussion of how the utilities’ resource planning objectives, such as cost effectiveness, rate impacts, risks and uncertainty, were balanced in selecting its preferred resource plan.

-(120)
+(24) A description and analysis of the utility’s base case scenario, sometimes referred to a business as usual case or reference case.
+The base case scenario is the most likely future scenario and must meet the following criteria:

+(A) Be an extension of the status quo, using the best estimate of forecasted electrical requirements, fuel price projections, and an objective analysis of the resources required over the planning horizon to reliably and economically satisfy electrical needs.

+(B) Include existing federal environmental laws; existing state laws, such as renewable energy requirements and energy efficiency laws; and existing policies, such as tax incentives for renewable resources that are certain.
+Existing laws or policies continuing throughout at least some portion of the planning horizon with a high probability of expiration or repeal must be eliminated or altered when applicable.

+(C) Not include future resources, laws, or policies unless the utility receives stakeholder input on the inclusion and it meets the following conditions:

+(i) Future resources have obtained regulatory approvals.

+(ii) Future laws and policies have a high probability of being enacted.

+A base case need not align with the utility’s preferred resource portfolio.

+(25) A description and analysis of alternative scenarios to the base case scenario, including comparison of the alternative scenarios to the base case scenario.

-A brief description and discussion within the body of the IRP focusing on the utility’s Indiana jurisdictional facilities with regard to the following components of FERC Form 715:
+(26) A brief description, focusing on the utility’s Indiana jurisdictional facilities, of the following components of FERC Form 715:

-(A) Most current power flow data models, studies, and sensitivity analysis.
+(A) The most current power flow data models, studies, and sensitivity analysis.

 (B) Dynamic simulation on its transmission system, including interconnections, focused on the determination of the performance and stability of its transmission system on various fault conditions.
-The simulation must include the capability of meeting the standards of the North American Electric Reliability Corporation (NERC).
+This description must state whether the simulation meets the standards of the North American Electric Reliability Corporation (NERC).

 (C) Reliability criteria for transmission planning as well as the assessment practice used.
+This description must include the following:

-The information and discussion must include the limits set of its transmission use, its assessment practices developed through experience and study, and certain operating restrictions and limitations particular to it.
+(i) the limits of the utility’s transmission use;

+(ii) the utility’s assessment practices developed through experience and study; and

-(D) Various aspects of any joint transmission system, ownership, and operations and maintenance responsibilities as prescribed in the terms of the ownership, operation, maintenance, and license agreement.
+(iii) operating restrictions and limitations particular to the utility.

-(11)An explanation of the contemporary methods utilized by the utility in developing the IRP, including descriptions of the following:
+(27) A list and description of the contemporary methods utilized by the utility in developing the IRP, including the following:

-(A) Model structure and reasoning for use of particular model or models in the utility’s IRP.
+(A) For models used in the IRP, the model’s structure and reasoning for its use.

-(B) The utility’s effort to develop and improve the methodology and inputs including its:
+(B) The utility’s effort to develop and improve the methodology and inputs, including for its:

 (i) load forecast;

+(ii) forecasted impact from demand-side programs;

-(ii) cost estimates; and
+(iii) cost estimates; and

-(iii) treatment of risk and uncertainty.
+(iv) analysis of risk and uncertainty.

-(12) An explanation, with supporting documentation, of the avoided cost calculation.
+(28) An explanation, with supporting documentation, of the avoided cost calculation.
 An avoided cost must be calculated for each year in the forecast period.
 The avoided cost calculation must reflect timing factors specific to the resource under consideration such as project life and seasonal operation.
-Avoided cost shall include, but is not limited to, the following:
+The avoided cost calculation must include the following:

 (A) The avoided generating capacity cost adjusted for transmission and distribution losses and the reserve margin requirement.